 I pulled together our collection of washi tape for the long stick ornaments and then picked paint colors to coordinate.
 I actually don’t use washi tape all that often but my daughters love adding it to their notebooks and accessories.
 (TIP: Washi tape works especially great on phone cords, charger heads and headsets to claim yours using your favorite color / pattern tape.)

 This tree may just become a permanent fixture in our kitchen and I’m not mad about it at all.
 We had it up and decorated for Thanksgiving and I simply swapped out ornaments and added white feather boas and fluffy loose polyfil to act as snow.
-Then added all the fun ornaments:

 - mini feathery snow bird ornaments